-I lived 135 miles away from my hometown.
+I live 135 miles away from my hometown.
 I asked her not to tell anyone in my family.
 I wanted to be there for my family before they heard the news.
-The news was sudden, and back then this kind of thing was slower to get out than today’s technology.
+The news was sudden, and back then, this kind of thing was slower to get out than with today’s technology.
 I told Lucia; we packed the car and headed north.
 We arrived three hours later at my brother’s home.

-He was shot the night before.
+She shot him the night before.
 He and his wife had been on a date in a neighboring town.

 They came home, and for some inexplicable reason, they got into an argument.
-It escalated, and she went into the bedroom to get their gun.
+It escalated, and his wife went into the bedroom to get their gun.
 He was at the other end of their home when she started shooting.
 She shared these things with me shortly after arriving.
 She hit him at least once from about forty feet away.
 He crawled out into the garage, between their two cars.
 She went into the garage where he was lying on the floor.

 She told me that she held the gun about five feet above him and shot him, unloading the chamber.
 She put five slugs in him, and he died within minutes.
 I’m not sure why she didn’t run outside to get away from him if she was genuinely scared.
-She said she was afraid, but she walked past the front door, entered the garage, walked to the other side of the car and unloaded the pistol.
+She said she was afraid, but she walked past the front door, entered the garage, walked to the other side of the car, and unloaded the pistol.

 A few months before she killed him, she took out an insurance policy on him.
 The judge charged her with murder but gave her the least possible conviction, which was involuntary manslaughter.
-At the trial, she had virtually every friend she knew plus all their friends show up in the courtroom for support and to testify that she was a good person.
+At the trial she had virtually every friend she knew, plus all their friends, show up in the courtroom for support and to testify that she was a good person.

 On my brother’s side was my grandmother, my mother, Lucia, and me: it was approximately 200 to 4.
 The judge gave her 300 hours of community service.
 Because of the conviction, she could not get the life insurance money, but her daughter from a previous marriage did collect it.
 Her daughter was in her teens.

 We all experience bad news.
 Nobody receives a pass in this matter.
 The issue is never about whether evil will come knocking on your door, but how are you going to live for God’s fame, your good, and the benefit of others when the dark days come and stay over your heart and home.
 This process from despair to hope is not an easy one.

-The great Apostle Paul has been doing similarly for a long time now.
+The great apostle Paul has been doing similarly for a long time now.
 He is rejoicing with his friends that he consented to put to death (Acts 22:20).
 The cross of Christ and the gospel that flows from that “cross and tomb” resolve all our problems, no matter what they are.
 What could be better than this good news that we know and experience because of God’s favor upon us?

 Then his master summoned him and said to him, “You wicked servant!
 I forgave you all that debt because you pleaded with me.
-And should not you have had mercy on your fellow servant, as I had mercy on you?” – Matthew 18:32-33
+And should not you have had mercy on your fellow servant, as I had mercy on you?”
+(Matthew 18:32-33).

 My prayer is that I never get over the fact that my murder charge received the forgiveness of Christ.
 May we all find forgiveness for our “murder” of the Son of God, and from that place of humility, we rest in God’s judgments on all things that are still waiting on reconciliation and restoration.
 We can live today in the future grace that is certain to come.